dd9jn/rfc4880bis/rfc4880bis.md

 there are multiple User ID packets, this corresponds to multiple means of identifying the same unique individual user; for example, a user may have more than one email address, and construct a User ID for each one.
-A transferable public key SHOULD include at least one User ID packet unless storage requirements prohibit this.

-Immediately following each User ID packet, there are zero or more Signature packets.
+Immediately following each User ID packet, there are one or more Signature packets.
 Each Signature packet is calculated on the immediately preceding User ID packet and the initial Public-Key packet.
 The signature serves to certify the corresponding public key